Ballysaggartmore Towers: Origins

 They were constructed for an Anglo Irish Landlord, Arthur Keily-Ussher no later than 1834.
 He held an estate of approximately 8000 acres, the majority of which was rented to tenant farmers but he retained approximately 1000 acres as a personal demesne.
 The lodges were constructed on the main avenue leading to the family's residence; Ballysaggartmore House.

 The house itself was large but of a very plain design, which was in obvious contrast to the lodges.
 An account from 1834 indicates that a main house predated the lodges.
 This account also reports that they were built from designs by the head gardener, John Smyth, and that the main entrance gates were forged locally for the sum of about £150.

 Folklore and folly

-Local lore suggests that the grand entrance lodges were built as a prelude to an extravagant mansion that Keily-Ussher intended to build but never did as he ultimately ran out of funds due of their construction, and that his building pursuits were spurred on by his jealous wife who was envious of her sister in-law who lived at the stately Strancally Castle.
+Local lore suggests that the grand entrance lodges were built as a prelude to an extravagant mansion that Keily-Ussher intended to build but never did as he ultimately ran out of funds for their construction, and that his building pursuits were spurred on by his jealous wife who was envious of her sister in-law who lived at the stately Strancally Castle.
 However no contemporary account exists from the period.